Addressing Positivity Violations in Causal Effect Estimation using Gaussian Process Priors: The Gaussian Process Model and Posterior Computation

 Here, we use the potential outcomes framework for estimating causal effects.\cite{rubin_2005} Suppose there are $n$ i.i.d. observations from a population.
 For each subject $i$ in the sample, let $A_i$ be the treatment assignment indicator with $A_i = 1$ if subject $i$ receives the treatment of interest and $A_i=0$ if subject $i$ receives the control.
 For a dichotomous treatment, each subject $i$ has two potential outcomes: $Y_i(1)$, the outcome under treatment, and $Y_i(0)$, the outcome under control.
 However, each subject may only receive one treatment in a study; that is, the observed outcome for subject $i$ is $Y_i = A_i Y_i(1)+(1-A_i) Y_i(0)$.
 Furthermore, define $\mathbf{X_i}$ to be a vector of $p$ pre-treatment variables or covariates.

 Our target parameter of interest is the mean difference in potential outcomes under treatment and under control, respectively, given by $\Psi=E[Y(1)-Y(0)]$.
 This represents the average effect had everyone been given treatment versus had everyone been given control.
-Identifiability of this parameter rests on the following assumptions.\cite{rosenbaum_1983, rubin_2007} \begin{enumerate} \item Consistency: $Y=Y(a)$ whenever $A=a$. \item Stable Unit Treatment Value Assumption (SUTVA): there is only one form of treatment and one form of control, and there is no between-subject interference. \item Ignorability: Conditional on covariates, treatment assignment is independent of the set of potential outcomes, $A \independent{\{Y(0),Y(1)\}}|X$.
+Here we assume that there is superpopulation of units from which the study sample is drawn, consisting of individuals who are eligible for treatment.
+Due to the finite size of the study sample, positivity violations can occur when certain patient characteristics are not observed in the treated sample.
+Identifiability of this parameter rests on the following assumptions.\cite{rosenbaum_1983, rubin_2007} \begin{enumerate} \item Consistency: $Y=Y(a)$ whenever $A=a$. \item Ignorability: Conditional on covariates, treatment assignment is independent of the set of potential outcomes, $A \independent{\{Y(0),Y(1)\}}|X$.
 This essentially says that there can be no unmeasured confounding. \item Positivity: The probability of receiving either treatment given the covariates is nonzero, $0<P(A=1|X)<1$. \end{enumerate}